ezpz.distributed⚓︎

 return wrap_model_for_ddp(model)

-if device_mesh is not None:
+if device_mesh is None:

 return _wrap_fsdp2(

-model, dtype=dtype, device_mesh=device_mesh,
+dtype=dtype,

 )